aanastasiou/citehound/doc/source/queries.rst

        ORDER BY n_affiliated_authors DESC
      description: Number of authors affiliated with their respective institutes

+Elipses symbols denote entries that are not shown for clarity.

 You only see the first and last queries (at the time of writing) in this "dump" but it is enough to see that what you get is a YAML file with a self-explanatory format.